peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### AsBoolean
     public boolean AsBoolean()
-Returns false if this object is False, Null, or Undefined (whether or not the object has tags); otherwise, true.
+Returns false if this object is a CBOR false, null, or undefined value (whether or not the object has tags); otherwise, true.

 **Returns:**

-* False if this object is False, Null, or Undefined; otherwise, true.
+* False if this object is a CBOR false, null, or undefined value;
+ otherwise, true.

 ### AsByte
-    public byte AsByte()
+    @Deprecated public byte AsByte()
-Converts this object to a byte (0 to 255).
-Floating point values are converted to integers by discarding their fractional parts.
+Deprecated.
+Instead, use.getToObject()&amp;lt;byte&amp;gt;() in .NET or .getToObject()(Byte.class) in Java.

 **Returns:**